andfanilo/lyon2/docs/genai.md

     User Query: {query}<human_end>
     ```

+    *While manual function calling is powerful, managing many tools and their definitions is complex.
+In the next section, we will see how the **Model Context Protocol (MCP)** standardizes this.*

 !!! note "Exercise - Agents"
     The core idea of agents is to use a LLM to choose a sequence of actions to take and in which order to solve the user prompt, instead of hardcoding it.